bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 --------------

 By default, Bokeh will attempt to automatically set the data bounds of plots to fit snugly around the data.
-Sometimes you may need to set a plot's range explicitly.
+Sometimes, you may need to set a plot's range explicitly.
 This can be accomplished by setting the ``x_range`` or ``y_range`` properties using a ``Range1d`` object that gives the *start* and *end* points of the range you want: